file contexts and .te files

 Policy files

-Files that end with *.te are SELinux policy source files, which define domains and their labels.
-You may need to create new policy files in /device/manufacturer/device-name/sepolicy, but you should try to update existing files where possible.
+define domains and their labels.
+You may need to create new policy files in

-• file_contexts assigns labels to files and is used by various userspace components.
+Context files are where you specify labels for your objects.file_contextsassigns labels to files and is used by various userspace components.
 As you create new policies, create or update this file to assign new labels to files.
-To apply new file_contexts, rebuild the filesystem image or run restorecon on the file to be relabeled.
-On upgrades, changes to file_contexts are automatically applied to the system and userdata partitions as part of the upgrade.
-Changes can also be automatically applied on upgrade to other partitions by adding restorecon_recursive calls to your init.board.rc file after the partition has been mounted read-write.
+To apply newfile_contexts, rebuild the filesystem image or runrestoreconon the file to be relabeled.
+On upgrades, changes tofile_contextsare automatically applied to the system and userdata partitions as part of the upgrade.
+Changes can also be automatically applied on upgrade to other partitions by addingrestorecon_recursivecalls to your init.board.rc file after the partition has been mounted read-write.seapp_contextsassigns labels to app processes and/data/datadirectories.
+This configuration is read by thezygoteprocess on each app launch and byinstalldduring startup.mac_permissions.xmlassigns aseinfotag to apps based on their signature and optionally their package name.
+Theseinfotag can then be used as a key in theseapp_contextsfile to assign a specific label to all apps with thatseinfotag.
+This configuration is read bysystem_serverduring startup.

 formate to understand sepolicy: